Are you thinking of visiting Shetland?

 Flying to Shetland with Loganair can be quite expensive.
 Here are some examples of flight costs:

-- Flights from Edinburgh and Glasgow: often over £200 each way
+- Flights from Edinburgh and Glasgow: often over £200 pounds each way

 So yes, getting to Shetland can be costly!